DBCDK/content-first/doc/endpoints.md

 ### `GET /v1/recommendations?tag=`*metatag*`&`...`&tag=`*metatag*

-*Not implemented yet*

-Each metatag can be one of the tags defined in [Metakompasset](https://github.com/DBCDK/metakompasset).
+Each metatag must be a number defined by [Metakompasset](https://github.com/DBCDK/metakompasset).
 The client must provide at least one metatag.

+The result is a list of books such that each book include all the specified tags.

 # Command-line interaction